 Children birth through age 20 years of age who have an active Iowa Medicaid card.

-Initial and periodic health check-ups including, but not limited to, the following:
+Initial and periodic health check-ups include, but are not limited to, the following:

 The 2014 recommended immunization schedules for persons aged 0 - 18 years and the catch-up immunization schedule have been approved by the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP).
 The 2014 recommendations are included on two schedules: one for children ages 0 through 18 years and a catch-up schedule.

 The National Childhood Vaccine Injury Act requires that health-care providers provide parents or patients with copies of Vaccine Information Statements (VIS) before administering each dose of the vaccines listed in the schedules.
 Additional information on VIS is available from the CDC at www.cdc.gov/vaccines/pubs/vis/default.htm.

 The Child and Adolescent Reporting System (CAReS) is used by Title V Child Health agencies to document a client's demographic information, needs, and services provided.
 The CAReS User Manual has been developed as a step-by-step guide for data entry.